Bilal00404/manage-landing-page/README.md

 To run this project locally, follow these steps:

-1. Clone the repository: git clone https://github.com/Bilal00404/Red-Store.git
+1. Clone the repository: git clone https://github.com/Bilal00404/manage-landing-page.git
-2. Navigate to the project directory: cd Red-Store
+2. Navigate to the project directory: cd manage-landing-page
 3. Open the HTML file in your preferred browser.

 ## Contact